 Alberta PNP (AAIP) 2026: All Streams Explained

 Most people searching "Alberta PNP" are really asking one question: which stream am I actually eligible for?
-The Alberta Advantage Immigration Program (AAIP) has eight distinct pathways, and landing in the wrong one — or worse, submitting a Worker EOI before you understand the system — wastes $135 and 12 months.
+The Alberta Advantage Immigration Program (AAIP) has nine distinct pathways, and landing in the wrong one — or worse, submitting a Worker EOI before you understand the system — wastes $135 and 12 months.

 Here is a plain-language breakdown of every stream and who each one serves.